Aloke Paul: Biography

 Aloke Paul did his schooling at B-zone Boys Multipurpose High School and Bidhan Chandra Institution, Durgapur.
-His under graduate studies were at the Regional Engineering College (currently known as the National Institute of Technology) Durgapur from where he earned the degree of BE in metallurgical engineering in 1996 and proceeded to complete his ME from the Indian Institute of Science, Bengaluru in 1998.
-Subsequently, he had a stint at Nanyang Technological University, Singapore as a research associate which lasted till 1999.
-In 2001, he moved to Eindhoven University of Technology, the Netherlands for his doctoral studies under the guidance of Frans J.J. van Loo and A. A. Kodentsov to earn a PhD in 2004.
-In between, he had a brief stay at Institut für Anorganische Chemie of the University of Vienna, Austria in February 2004.
-He did his post-doctoral work at University of British Columbia, Vancouver, Canada at their Advanced Materials and Process Engineering Laboratory (AMPEL) during 2004–05 and returned to India in 2005 to take up the position of an assistant professor at his alma mater, Indian Institute of Science.
-He has been serving IISc ever since, becoming an associate professor in 2010 and a full-time professor in 2016 where he heads the Diffusion in Solids Group.
-He served Helsinki University of Technology (presently known as the Aalto University), Finland as a visiting professor in 2008 and University of Münster, Germany in 2012 as an Alexander von Humboldt Fellow.
+His undergraduate studies were at the Regional Engineering College (currently known as the National Institute of Technology), Durgapur, from which he earned the degree of BE in metallurgical engineering in 1996, and he subsequently completed his ME at the Indian Institute of Science, Bengaluru, in 1998.
+Subsequently, he had a stint at Nanyang Technological University, Singapore, as a research associate, which lasted until 1999.
+In 2001, he moved to Eindhoven University of Technology, in the Netherlands, for his doctoral studies under the guidance of Frans J.J. van Loo and A. A. Kodentsov earning a PhD in 2004.
+In between, he had a brief stay at the Institut für Anorganische Chemie of the University of Vienna, Austria, in February 2004.
+He did his postdoctoral work at the University of British Columbia, Vancouver, Canada, at their Advanced Materials and Process Engineering Laboratory (AMPEL) during 2004–05 and returned to India in 2005 to take up the position of an assistant professor at his alma mater, the Indian Institute of Science.
+He has been serving IISc ever since, becoming an associate professor in 2010 and a full-time professor in 2016, where he heads the Diffusion in Solids Group.
+He served Helsinki University of Technology (presently known as Aalto University), Finland, as a visiting professor in 2008 and the University of Münster, Germany, in 2012 as an Alexander von Humboldt Fellow.